martinsolent/bdats/docs/EPA/child_2.md

 - It then **maps the average** to a classification using the Grade Criteria Guidance.

 **Grade Criteria Guidance**

-Table below provides descriptors for each numeric score:

-[TABLE]

 **The numeric value for this module will contribute to the overall grade average for the final degree and apprenticeship classifications, in line with Southampton Solent’s grading regulations, to determine the final Apprenticeship degree classification.
 This might take up to 2 weeks to be confirmed.**